Planting & Management

 Although it is legal to cut hedgerows outside of this time period, Hedgerows Ireland recommends that you wait till later in the winter season as hedgerows are a vital source of berries for birds and other animals in autumn.

 Hedgerows are dynamic and have different needs depending on their life cycle stage.
 Understanding this life cycle will help you decide whether hedge laying, coppicing, or cutting is most appropriate for your site.
-The references below dive deeper into this life cycle; we particularly recommend the HedgeLink management cycle leaflet, which you can read by clicking here.
 The image below was produced by Farming for Nature and illustrates what we should strive for in our hedgerows.

 Before undertaking any management, carry out a simple assessment of your hedgerows to map where they are.
-Next, you can judge what condition they are in using the Hedgerow Appraisal System, which you can read by clicking here.
+Next, you can judge what condition they are in using the Hedgerow Appraisal System (click here) or the management cycle guides linked below.
 This will allow you to make an informed management decision.

 Planting a Hedgerow